longtailfinancial/spirit-interface/README.md

-# Quickswap Interface
+# SpiritSwap

-Interface for Quickswap
+Interface for SpiritSwap

 ## Development